 And please don’t think you can rest up during the day to prepare yourself for the evening’s bombardments.
 After you’ve been unceremoniously startled awake at 8 o’clock the whole of Valencia is one enormous street party, with various parades, pageants, beauty shows, paella competitions and bullfights all over the city.

-Hotels in Valencia and the surrounding areas sell out many months before the Fallas festivals so be sure to book your Valencia hotel well in advance.
-And make sure you don’t ever book to go back to work on March 21st: you’ll need at least two days rest and relaxation before you can even think about it!
+Accommodation: Hotels in Valencia and the surrounding areas sell out many months before the Fallas festivals so be sure to book your Valencia hotel well in advance.
+And make sure you don’t ever book to go back to work on March 21st as you’ll need at least two days rest and relaxation before you can even think about it!